-The goal of this program is to provide an additional incentive to augment the other Central Area redevelopment programs and to facilitate and spur adaptive re-use and new construction activity in the Central Area by refunding planning application fees, cash-in-lieu of parkland and parking charges, and building permit fees.
-Specifically the refunds will apply to most municipal fees for planning application (e.g. zoning by-law amendments, minor variances, consents to sever, site plan control, etc.) and demolition and building permit applications.
+The goal of this program is to provide an additional incentive to augment the other Central Area redevelopment programs and to facilitate and spur adaptive re-use and new construction activity in the Central Area by refunding planning application fees, cash-in-lieu of parkland and parking charges and building permit fees.
+Specifically, the refunds will apply to most municipal fees for planning applications (e.g. zoning by-law amendments), cash-in-lieu charges and building permit applications.
 While planning approval fees can be refunded, building permit fees cannot simply be waived or refunded as per provincial requirements.
 Therefore, the implementation of this aspect of this Grant Program is subject to Council approval of a budget item to refund building permit fees.

-Assistance will be in the form of 50% (for projects other than those creating new residential units) and a 100% (for new residential projects) refunding of fees for planning applications and refund of demolition and building permit applications fees (to a maximum of \$50,000.00).
-Parkland dedication or cash- in-lieu will also be refunded for new developments and/or when required as a condition of Planning approval involving, for example, the creation of new lots.
+Assistance will be in the form of 50% (for projects other than those creating new residential units) and a 100% (for new residential projects) refunding of fees for planning applications and refund of building permit applications fees to a maximum of \$50,000.00.
+Grants are also provided for cash-in-lieu of parkland and parking to a maximum of \$50,000 for each levy.

-- Any property owner(s) within the Central Area may apply in writing at the time of making an application or applications for a planning or building approval. - ii) Tax payments for the subject property shall be up-to-date. - iii) Outstanding work orders for the City's Building Division and/or the City's Fire Department and requests to comply must be addressed prior to grant approval. - iv) The City will refund fees for a planning approval at the time of application and payment once the payment is posted.
+Upon entering into an agreement, the City will refund fees for planning applications once the payment has been made by the applicant and is posted.
 Any cash-in-lieu requirements will be refunded at the time approvals are granted and the fee is paid and posted.
 The City will require payment of building permit fees at the building permit application stage.
-Upon final inspection of the completed and occupied project, building permit fees collected will be refunded to the property owner(s). - v) This program does not apply to any required performance securities to be posted by the proponent, required professional studies, or to expenses incurred by the applicant because of an appeal to the Ontario Municipal Board.
+Upon final inspection of the completed and occupied project, the building permit fee component of the grant will be refunded to the applicant.

+This program does not apply to any required performance securities to be posted by the proponent, required professional studies, or to expenses incurred by the applicant because of an appeal to the Ontario Municipal Board.

+- c) Eligibility Requirements - i) Any property owner(s) within the Central Area may apply in writing at the time of making an application or applications for a planning or building approval.

+- ii) The subject property shall not be in a position of property tax arrears. - iii) Outstanding work orders for the City's Building Division and/or the City's Fire Department and requests to comply must be addressed prior to grant approval.